 To sum up, here are some key takeaways:

-- Cancer patients can experience both emotional and physical symptoms that can require First Aid.
+- Cancer patients can experience emotional and physical symptoms that require First Aid.

-- Emotional symptoms can include depression and anxiety and can result in physical symptoms as well.
+- Emotional symptoms can include depression and anxiety and can result in physical symptoms.

 - Caregivers should take First Aid Classes and get a First Aid Certification to prove they are skilled in First Aid Training for Cancer.